Environmental Justice at NASA

 NASA's Western Water Applications Office continues this effort through the Navajo Nation Drought Project.
 The project aims to supplement current data sources with space-based observations to support water resource management in the Navajo Nation.

 DSAT has transitioned into a more robust tool, the Drought Severity Evaluation Tool (DSET).
 Along with TRMM and GPM data, DSET also incorporates data from Landsat (vegetation indices, water indices, and surface reflectance) and the Moderate Resolution Imaging Spectroradiometer (MODIS) aboard NASA's Terra and Aqua satellites (vegetation indices, water indices, evapotranspiration, land surface temperature, and surface reflectance).

 - Navajo Nation Manages a Scarce Resource: Water, NASA Applied Sciences, August 28, 2020.

 - A Drought Monitoring Tool for Customized Calculation of a Standardized Precipitation Index Value in the Navajo Nation, Cheryl Cary, Amber Brooks, Clayton Sodergren, and Vickie Ly, DEVELOP, Spring 2015.

-- Using NASA Earth Science Data to Help Manage Water Resources in the Navajo Nation: A Data Chat with Vickie Ly, Josh Blumenfeld, NASA ESDS, February 6, 2017.
+- Using NASA Earth Science Data to Help Manage Water Resources in the Navajo Nation: A Data Chat with Vickie Ly, Josh Blumenfeld, ESDS, February 6, 2017.